Media reporting on road safety

-- Do show drivers giving extra space when overtaking a cyclist, as they may need to avoid uneven road surfaces and obstacles.
+- Do show drivers giving extra space when overtaking people who cycle, as they may need to avoid uneven road surfaces and obstacles.
 This is particularly important on wet or windy days.
 See more here

-- Do show when turning left, all drivers, especially drivers of heavy goods vehicles, watching out for cyclists and motorcyclists going ahead or turning.
+- Do show when turning left, all drivers, especially drivers of heavy goods vehicles, watching out for people who cycle and motorcyclists going ahead or turning.

 - Do not show drivers parking on double yellow lines, footpaths or cycle tracks.